jzstats/chatgpt-numbers-and-the-meaning-of-life/docs/README.md

 10000 responses were collected from the ChatGPT's API.
-In each iteration the agent was requested to 'give a number' and the raw responses were collected and stored in a database.
+In each iteration the agent was requested to 'give a number' and the raw response was collected and stored in a database.

-The raw data was then processed in order to extract the number from the response and the value got stored in another database.
+The raw data was then processed in order to extract the numbers and the values got stored in another database.

-Finally the results were summarized and visualized
+Finally the results were summarized and visualized.

 <br>